The Hounds of Cuchulain Workout

 6. KB Alternate Hang cleans: 12 x reps (6 reps each side).

-• Obligations: 1.
-Not failing.
-2. Double reps on one exercise of your choice on the final round.
+2. Double the reps on one exercise of your choice in the final round.

 1. Reverse Burpees: 20 x reps.